forrestberry/theolexica/content/posts/akkadian/akkadian-study-guide-006.md

 ### *Annum* (This/these)

-This paradigm demonstrates the effect of the aleph and the vowel changes. *annum* in Proto-Semitic was *\*hanniy-*.
+**Note**: This paradigm demonstrates the effect of the aleph and vowel changes above. *annum* in Proto-Semitic was *\*hanniy-*.
 The *h* is dropped without any affect.
 However, when the y is dropped and the endings are added, changes occur.

 <table>
     <caption>Annum</caption>